sudahiroshi/docker.log/kubernetes.md

 ```
 suda@debian:~$ sudo kubeadm init --pod-network-cidr=10.244.0.0/16
-[init] Using Kubernetes version: v1.9.3
-[init] Using Authorization modes: [Node RBAC]
-[preflight] Running pre-flight checks.
-	[WARNING SystemVerification]: docker version is greater than the most recently validated version.
-Docker version: 17.12.0-ce.
-Max validated version: 17.03
-	[WARNING FileExisting-crictl]: crictl not found in system path
-[preflight] Starting the kubelet service
-[certificates] Generated ca certificate and key.
-[certificates] Generated apiserver certificate and key.
-[certificates] apiserver serving cert is signed for DNS names [debian kubernetes kubernetes.default kubernetes.default.svc kubernetes.default.svc.cluster.local] and IPs [10.96.0.1 172.16.121.160]
-[certificates] Generated apiserver-kubelet-client certificate and key.
-[certificates] Generated sa key and public key.
-[certificates] Generated front-proxy-ca certificate and key.
-[certificates] Generated front-proxy-client certificate and key.
-[certificates] Valid certificates and keys now exist in "/etc/kubernetes/pki"
-[kubeconfig] Wrote KubeConfig file to disk: "admin.conf"
-[kubeconfig] Wrote KubeConfig file to disk: "kubelet.conf"
-[kubeconfig] Wrote KubeConfig file to disk: "controller-manager.conf"
-[kubeconfig] Wrote KubeConfig file to disk: "scheduler.conf"
-[controlplane] Wrote Static Pod manifest for component kube-apiserver to "/etc/kubernetes/manifests/kube-apiserver.yaml"
-[controlplane] Wrote Static Pod manifest for component kube-controller-manager to "/etc/kubernetes/manifests/kube-controller-manager.yaml"
-[controlplane] Wrote Static Pod manifest for component kube-scheduler to "/etc/kubernetes/manifests/kube-scheduler.yaml"
-[etcd] Wrote Static Pod manifest for a local etcd instance to "/etc/kubernetes/manifests/etcd.yaml"
-[init] Waiting for the kubelet to boot up the control plane as Static Pods from directory "/etc/kubernetes/manifests".
-[init] This might take a minute or longer if the control plane images have to be pulled.
-[apiclient] All control plane components are healthy after 27.501359 seconds
-[uploadconfig] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace
-[markmaster] Will mark node debian as master by adding a label and a taint
-[markmaster] Master debian tainted and labelled with key/value: node-role.kubernetes.io/master=""
-[bootstraptoken] Using token: ac622a.4225187698b87e71
-[bootstraptoken] Configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
-[bootstraptoken] Configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token
-[bootstraptoken] Configured RBAC rules to allow certificate rotation for all node client certificates in the cluster
-[bootstraptoken] Creating the "cluster-info" ConfigMap in the "kube-public" namespace
-[addons] Applied essential addon: kube-dns
+W1223 14:27:06.029997    9818 validation.go:28] Cannot validate kube-proxy config - no validator is available
+W1223 14:27:06.030029    9818 validation.go:28] Cannot validate kubelet config - no validator is available
+[init] Using Kubernetes version: v1.17.0
+[preflight] Running pre-flight checks
+	[WARNING IsDockerSystemdCheck]: detected "cgroupfs" as the Docker cgroup driver.
+The recommended driver is "systemd".
+Please follow the guide at https://kubernetes.io/docs/setup/cri/
+[preflight] Pulling images required for setting up a Kubernetes cluster
+[preflight] This might take a minute or two, depending on the speed of your internet connection
+[preflight] You can also perform this action in beforehand using 'kubeadm config images pull'
+[kubelet-start] Writing kubelet environment file with flags to file "/var/lib/kubelet/kubeadm-flags.env"
+[kubelet-start] Writing kubelet configuration to file "/var/lib/kubelet/config.yaml"
+[kubelet-start] Starting the kubelet
+[certs] Using certificateDir folder "/etc/kubernetes/pki"
+[certs] Generating "ca" certificate and key
+[certs] Generating "apiserver" certificate and key
+[certs] apiserver serving cert is signed for DNS names [debian kubernetes kubernetes.default kubernetes.default.svc kubernetes.default.svc.cluster.local] and IPs [10.96.0.1 10.0.2.15]
+[certs] Generating "apiserver-kubelet-client" certificate and key
+[certs] Generating "front-proxy-ca" certificate and key
+[certs] Generating "front-proxy-client" certificate and key
+[certs] Generating "etcd/ca" certificate and key
+[certs] Generating "etcd/server" certificate and key
+[certs] etcd/server serving cert is signed for DNS names [debian localhost] and IPs [10.0.2.15 127.0.0.1 ::1]
+[certs] Generating "etcd/peer" certificate and key
+[certs] etcd/peer serving cert is signed for DNS names [debian localhost] and IPs [10.0.2.15 127.0.0.1 ::1]
+[certs] Generating "etcd/healthcheck-client" certificate and key
+[certs] Generating "apiserver-etcd-client" certificate and key
+[certs] Generating "sa" key and public key
+[kubeconfig] Using kubeconfig folder "/etc/kubernetes"
+[kubeconfig] Writing "admin.conf" kubeconfig file
+[kubeconfig] Writing "kubelet.conf" kubeconfig file
+[kubeconfig] Writing "controller-manager.conf" kubeconfig file
+[kubeconfig] Writing "scheduler.conf" kubeconfig file
+[control-plane] Using manifest folder "/etc/kubernetes/manifests"
+[control-plane] Creating static Pod manifest for "kube-apiserver"
+[control-plane] Creating static Pod manifest for "kube-controller-manager"
+W1223 14:27:54.651011    9818 manifests.go:214] the default kube-apiserver authorization-mode is "Node,RBAC"; using "Node,RBAC"
+[control-plane] Creating static Pod manifest for "kube-scheduler"
+W1223 14:27:54.651683    9818 manifests.go:214] the default kube-apiserver authorization-mode is "Node,RBAC"; using "Node,RBAC"
+[etcd] Creating static Pod manifest for local etcd in "/etc/kubernetes/manifests"
+[wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests".
+This can take up to 4m0s
+[apiclient] All control plane components are healthy after 34.502055 seconds
+[upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace
+[kubelet] Creating a ConfigMap "kubelet-config-1.17" in namespace kube-system with the configuration for the kubelets in the cluster
+[upload-certs] Skipping phase.
+Please see --upload-certs
+[mark-control-plane] Marking the node debian as control-plane by adding the label "node-role.kubernetes.io/master=''"
+[mark-control-plane] Marking the node debian as control-plane by adding the taints [node-role.kubernetes.io/master:NoSchedule]
+[bootstrap-token] Using token: er8h92.1hbd2126um0y6qci
+[bootstrap-token] Configuring bootstrap tokens, cluster-info ConfigMap, RBAC Roles
+[bootstrap-token] configured RBAC rules to allow Node Bootstrap tokens to post CSRs in order for nodes to get long term certificate credentials
+[bootstrap-token] configured RBAC rules to allow the csrapprover controller automatically approve CSRs from a Node Bootstrap Token
+[bootstrap-token] configured RBAC rules to allow certificate rotation for all node client certificates in the cluster
+[bootstrap-token] Creating the "cluster-info" ConfigMap in the "kube-public" namespace
+[kubelet-finalize] Updating "/etc/kubernetes/kubelet.conf" to point to a rotatable kubelet client certificate and key
+[addons] Applied essential addon: CoreDNS
 [addons] Applied essential addon: kube-proxy

-Your Kubernetes master has initialized successfully!
+Your Kubernetes control-plane has initialized successfully!

 To start using your cluster, you need to run the following as a regular user: